1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC001/01.requirements-engineering/README.md

 ### 1.7 Other Relevant Remarks

-- An IAM system (OAuth) must be chosen and integrated with the system.
+- An IAM system must be chosen and integrated with the system.